Vyral/base-template/_posts/2022-06-28-how-do-i-speak-to-my-clients-about-the-shifting-real-estate-market.md

 date: 2022-06-28 18:41:15
 tags:
   - Expert Real Estate Advice
-excerpt: ' Many Realtors are asking, "How do I talk to my clients about the dramatically shifting market?
-Larkin Group CEO Jeremy Larkin survived, then THRIVED the last market meltdown.'
+excerpt: ' Many Realtors are asking, "How do I talk to my clients about the dramatically shifting market?'
 enclosure:
 pullquote:
 enclosure_type: video/mp4